Graduate degrees: M.S. in civil and environmental engineering; Ph.D. in civil and environmental engineering

 Graduate Programs of Study

-The first-year engineering course ENGR:1100 Engineering Problem Solving I includes an introduction to the college's Engineering Computer Services.
+The first-year engineering course ENGR:1100 Introduction to Engineering Problem Solving includes an introduction to the college's Engineering Computer Services.
 Students in the course use computer-aided design tools on engineering work stations.
 All civil engineering courses require knowledge of personal computers and contain significant computer content.

 For information about laboratories affiliated with core courses coordinated by other engineering departments, see the Catalog section for each of the departments.

 CEE:2015 Civil Engineering Tools (2 s.h.), CEE:3763 Principles of Transportation Engineering (3 s.h.), and CEE:4850 Project Design and Management in Civil Engineering (3 s.h.): use of a state-of-the-art laboratory for computer-aided design and drawing.

 CEE:3530 Geomechanics (4 s.h.): equipped for determining the classification, seepage characteristics, stress-strain properties, and strength of soils.